 In Summary: Weight distribution is essential to ensure the balance and rhythm of your golf swing is as it should be.

-When it comes to your stance for hitting a golf ball, weight distribution is perhaps the most important factor.
+When it comes to your stance for hitting a golf ball, weight distribution is perhaps the most important factor and can be a key component of preventing shanks in golf.
 When you’re preparing your stance before you hit the ball, keep in mind that proper weight distribution affects everything, including your rhythm, tempo, balance, momentum, and rotation.
 Think of the way your feet feel when you’re trying to position them flat on the ground while you’re in a standing position.
 When you push down on the ground with the bottom of your feet, this is what is called the weight of the stance.

 In golf, the correct golf stance is to place roughly 60% of that pressure in the lead foot; the remaining foot receives about 40% of the weight.
 It might be tempting to distribute the weight 50/50, but this can cause a lot of mistakes when you start to swing the club.
 When you push off that front foot to take your backswing, you transfer the pressure and more weight ends up being on the trail foot when you’re at the top of the swing.
 Then, the pressure shifts back to the lead foot.

 When this happens, you create some torque and get some rotation, which means you’ll have more power once you swing down and hit the golf ball.
 That will go a long way in helping you make a perfect shot.